twcook/AxiusMEM/docs/agent_memory.rst

 Agent Memory Utilities
 =====================

-AxiusMEM provides utilities to store, retrieve, and format agent-specific memories and context in the knowledge graph, and to propose ontology updates.
+AxiusMEM™ provides utilities to store, retrieve, and format agent-specific memories and context in the knowledge graph, and to propose ontology updates.

 Overview
 --------